Upper Columbia River Lake Roosevelt Site

 The HHRA evaluates risks to residents, recreationalists, and workers across the area studied over the past several years.
 The EPA is expected to use the human health risk assessment and other remedial investigation information to develop a comprehensive cleanup plan proposal to address health risks, and has conducted additional early actions in residential and public areas around Northport.

 The HHRA follows previous residential soil cleanups of lead and arsenic on 29 properties in the town of Northport and, later, 28 areas across rural, residential properties in the greater Northport area in 2004, 2014, 2016, and 2018.
-The EPA completed removal actions at 16 additional properties for the town of Northport in 2020 and another 15 in 2022.
+The EPA completed removal actions at 16 additional properties for the town of Northport in 2020, another 15 in 2022, and then nine more in 2024.
+Ecology paid for disposal of the contaminated soil at the Stevens County Landfill for the yard cleanups in 2024.

 The HHRA results reaffirm that residents of the greater Northport area remain at risk for lead exposure from soil.
 Based on existing upland soil data, this continues to be of greatest importance to those living in or frequenting the river valley corridor from generally just upstream of the China Bend area, extending upriver to the international border.
 This encompasses the area where past residential property cleanups have occurred and areas undergoing sampling.